doem97/VISD-dataset/README.md

 # VISD
-VISD is short for Veirisimilar Image Synthesis Dataset, which is proposed and archieved by @fnzhan in paper: (ECCV'18: Verisimilar image synthesis for accurate detection and recognition of texts in scenes)[https://openaccess.thecvf.com/content_ECCV_2018/html/Fangneng_Zhan_Verisimilar_Image_Synthesis_ECCV_2018_paper.html]
+VISD is short for **Veirisimilar Image Synthesis Dataset**, which is proposed and archieved by @fnzhan in paper: (ECCV'18: Verisimilar image synthesis for accurate detection and recognition of texts in scenes)[https://openaccess.thecvf.com/content_ECCV_2018/html/Fangneng_Zhan_Verisimilar_Image_Synthesis_ECCV_2018_paper.html]

 ## CopyRight
 The dataset is created and released totally by the original authors.
 I just collected the download link and related information for followers' using, as searching `VISD` in Google may not direct people to the correct dataset download link.